1jour1vin

 Wine rated (2026 guide) 95/100

-Under the aegis of Olivier Halley, Stéphane Follin-Arbelet and cellar master Emmanuel Escutenaire, this estate has grown to 65 hectares in 2018, and in recent years has undertaken a revolution in its working methods and interpretation of the nature of its terroirs.
-30 hectares are farmed organically, with the aim of converting all of them within the next three years.
-Colossal investments in high-performance viticultural equipment over the last three years have enabled us to make progress.
-The whites have both a dynamic tension and a generous mouthfeel, even if 2018 will not be the vintage that suits them best.
-The reds, whose grapes are de-stemmed and optically sorted before fermentation at low temperature followed by 12 to 15 months in barrel (25 to 40% new), are sappy, fleshy and deep, with racy 2018s.
-An absolutely impressive progression in a minimum of time for an estate of this size.
+Under the leadership of Olivier Halley, Stéphane Follin-Arbelet, and cellar master Emmanuel Escutenaire, this estate, which expanded to 65 hectares in 2018, has undergone a revolution in recent years in its working methods and interpretation of the nature of its terroirs.
+Thirty hectares are farmed organically, with the aim of converting the entire estate within three years.
+Colossal investments made over three years in high-performance viticultural equipment have enabled progress to be made.
+The whites possess both a dynamic tension and a generous mouthfeel, even if 2018 is not the vintage that suits them best.
+The reds, whose berries are destemmed and optically sorted before undergoing low-temperature fermentation and then aged for 12 to 15 months in barrels (25 to 40% new), offer a sappy, fleshy, deep aspect, with the 2018s being particularly racy.
+This is an absolutely impressive progression in a very short time for an estate of this size.

 Burgundy Today